Ten Thousand Martyrs and St. Acacius*

 Comparative anatomy illustrations of the grey goose and sphenodontia lizard species (Tuatara presumably) found in Max Fürbringer's 'Zur vergleichenden Anatomie ..'
 (V. 4) 1900, available from the University of Heidelberg.

-Tom from Fantasy Ink posted this futuristic space cartoon by Frank Antonchich (signed: 'scronch') from the 1940s** that he tells me he found at an auction site.
+Tom from Fantasy Ink posted this futuristic space cartoon by Frank Antonchich (signed: 'scronch') from the

 **Addit: George comments -